Nicole375375/nicole-eportfolio/portfolio.md

 [ASGM 4](https://drive.google.com/file/d/1C0yzpYeZBiiRfhYyhDcCpipS-wS2yK9u/view?usp=drive_link)

-📌𝓡𝓮𝓯𝓵𝓮𝓬𝓽𝓲𝓸𝓷📌
+𝓡𝓮𝓯𝓵𝓮𝓬𝓽𝓲𝓸𝓷

 The course covered various topics, including set theory, proof techniques, relations, functions, recurrence relations, counting methods, graph theory, trees, and finite automata.
 Among these, I found recurrence relations and proof techniques particularly challenging.
 Additionally, understanding deterministic finite automata and modeling finite state machines expanded my perspective on how electronic devices and systems are designed.
 Since our assignment 1 came out with many careless mistakes, therefore, for the next three assignments, I'd double-check at least three times to make sure that there are no mistakes made by my group members and also myself.
 For improvement, I hope that the content of the slides given could be more detailed and well-explained.
 Also, the slides or lecturer should give more questions that are at the same level compared with our test since all the questions given in class and slides are simple and direct questions.
 In order for me to score this course, self-learning is so important for us to understand deeper about certain subtopics.

-𝗗𝗜𝗚𝗜𝗧𝗔𝗟 𝗟𝗢𝗚𝗜𝗖
+📌𝓓𝓲𝓰𝓲𝓽𝓪𝓵 𝓛𝓸𝓰𝓲𝓬📌

-📌𝓡𝓮𝓯𝓵𝓮𝓬𝓽𝓲𝓸𝓷📌
+𝓡𝓮𝓯𝓵𝓮𝓬𝓽𝓲𝓸𝓷

 This course covered essential topics like numbering systems,logic gates, Boolean algebra, and the design of both combinational and sequential circuits.
 Through the labs that were conducted during class, it provided me a hands-on chance to do the connection of logic gates and how to use and simulate the circuit using the DEEDS application.
 I really appreciate that labs are conducted since they are very useful for understanding the topics.
 Our lecturer also gives a good explanation for all the topics.
 By the end of the course, I gained the skills to design and implement digital circuits for practical problems, which has significantly enhanced my problem-solving abilities and confidence in working with microprocessor-based systems.

-𝗞𝗜𝗔𝗥
+📌𝓚𝓘𝓐𝓡📌

 [POSTER](https://drive.google.com/file/d/1XBb3JNIZ_75iyLACWx4QTPhVZ-xrNYbg/view?usp=drive_link)

 [REPORT](https://drive.google.com/file/d/1yjHKClaRDcdVpADwH7Qt04IW2ztmb799/view?usp=drive_link)

 [VIDEO](https://drive.google.com/file/d/1cJnGVNt7XuG5-nT_V-WhW_3fNq0JeoAk/view?usp=drive_link)

-📌𝓡𝓮𝓯𝓵𝓮𝓴𝓼𝓲 𝓽𝓮𝓷𝓽𝓪𝓷𝓰 𝓴𝓪𝓳𝓲𝓪𝓷 📌
+𝓡𝓮𝓯𝓵𝓮𝓴𝓼𝓲 𝓽𝓮𝓷𝓽𝓪𝓷𝓰 𝓴𝓪𝓳𝓲𝓪𝓷

 Konklusinya,bagi mencegah kejadian serupa, pihak berkuasa perlulah menguatkuasakan undang-undang dengan lebih ketat seperti memberikan hukuman yang lebih berat kepada sesiapa yang menjalankan aktiviti rasuah.Selain itu, pemantauan yang berterusan terhadap kegiatan kontraktor juga penting dalam membanteras aktiviti rasuah.
 Di samping itu, kempen kesedaran mengenai kesan buruk rasuah dalam kalangan kontraktor dan pegawai kerajaan juga harus diadakan.